ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ### Installation

-1. The location of local folders for Visio is defined in:  File -> Options -> Advanced -> File Locations...
+1. Set the location of local folders for Visio:  File -> Options -> Advanced -> File Locations...
-2. Create a local stencils folder named IBM_Cloud_Visio_2013 in the local shapes folder.
+2. Create a folder named IBM_Cloud_Visio_2013 in the local stencils folder.
 3. Copy the contents of the GitHub stencils folder (vssx files) to the local stencils folder.
-4. Create a local templates folder named IBM_Cloud_Visio_2013 in the local templates folder.
+4. Create a folder named IBM_Cloud_Visio_2013 in the local templates folder.
 5. Copy the contents of the GitHub templates folder (vstx files) to the local templates folder.

 ### Setup